Fauna of New Guinea: Placental mammals

 The colonisation of New Guinea by humans (Homo sapiens) occurred at least 40,000 years ago.
 Since their original colonisation, many mammals have been introduced both by accident, and on purpose.
 The wild boar (Sus scrofa) was introduced to New Guinea at least 6,000 years ago, though may have been introduced 12,000 years ago.
 It is abundant throughout the island, and more common in areas where humans grow sweet potato as their primary food source.
 The wild boar is a large forager, and disturbs the forest floor whilst looking for food.
 This disturbance may have an effect on the native flora and fauna.

 The domestic dog (Canis familiaris) was introduced to New Guinea about 2,000 years ago.
 There is also an endemic wild dog, the New Guinea singing dog, Canis lupus hallstromi, that is closely related to the Australian dingo.
 It arrived on the island at least 6,000 years ago.
 Its common name comes from the way these dogs harmonize during chorus howls.
-The New Guinea singing dogs live in the remote mountains, above human habitation level, and are the largest land predator.
+The New Guinea singing dogs live in the remote mountains, above human habitation level, and whilst cassowaries still remain the island's largest opportunistic terrestrial predator by technicality, the singing dogs are New Guinea's largest obligate full-time land predator ecosystem-wise.

 Many murid species have been introduced to New Guinea.
 These include: the Polynesian rat (Rattus exulans), the Himalayan field rat (Rattus nitidus), the black rat (Rattus rattus), the ricefield rat (Rattus argentiventer), the brown rat (Rattus norvegicus) and the house mouse (Mus musculus).
 Most of these have not caused much damage, and most have only established in human settlements.
 R. nitidus and R. argentiventer have very limited distributions on the island.
 The house mouse is the most widespread of the introduced murids, and is found in settlements and grassland.
 It is the only introduced murid to reach the central region of Telefomin.

 Three species of deer have been introduced to New Guinea.
 The rusa deer (Cervus timorensis) is the most common, and well established.
 It is found throughout the north and south of New Guinea.
 It is commonly hunted for meat by humans.
-The other two species, the chital (Axis axis) and the fallow deer (Dama dama) are much rarer, and the fallow deer may be extinct.
+The other two species, the chital (Axis axis) and the fallow deer (Dama dama) are much rarer, and the fallow deer may be extinct on the island.